JuliaSmoothOptimizers/BasicLU.jl/README.md

 ## Content

-[BASICLU](https://github.com/ERGO-Code/basiclu) implements a sparse LU factorization and an update method that maintains the factorization after column changes to the matrix.
+[BasicLU](https://github.com/ERGO-Code/basiclu) implements a sparse LU factorization and an update method that maintains the factorization after column changes to the matrix.
 It is intended for use in simplex-type algorithms and has been tailored to hypersparse linear programming problems.
 It provides routines for solving linear systems with a dense or sparse right-hand side.
-BASICLU can be also used to compute a maximum volume basis and the row deficiency of a m-by-n matrix A.
+BasicLU can be also used to compute a maximum volume basis and the row deficiency of a m-by-n matrix A.

+## Custom Installation

+**Note: BasicLU is already precompiled with Yggdrasil for all platforms.**

+To use your custom BasicLU, set the environment variable `JULIA_BASICLU_LIBRARY_PATH` to point to the folder holding the basicLU shared libraries before `using BasicLU`.

+The `JULIA_BASICLU_LIBRARY_PATH` environment variable may be set permanently in the shell's startup file, or in `$HOME/.julia/config/startup.jl`.

 ## Bug reports and discussions